AWS: EKS : error: You must be logged in to the server (Unauthorized)

 kubectl get pods

 The output shows the following: “error: You must be logged in to the server (Unauthorized).”
-This error means that designated_user doesn't have authorization to access the Amazon EKS cluster.
+This error means that designated_user doesn't have authorization to access the Amazon EKS cluster.4.
+To configure the AWS access key ID and the AWS secret access key of cluster_creator, run the following command:

 aws configure